 Der kaiserliche Hofmusikus Georg Ignaz Keller ist es nun gewesen, der Haydn die Bekanntschaft mit der Familie seiner Jugendliebe und damit auch seiner späteren Frau vermittelte.
 Kellers älterer Bruder, der "hofbefreite" Perückenmacher Johann Peter Keller, der um 1691 ebenfalls in Chlumetz in Böhmen geboren war, besaß zu Wien in der Vorstadt Landstraße in der Ungargasse ein eigenes Haus und einigen Wohlstand [...]
 Georg Ignaz Keller brachte Haydn in das Haus des Bruders, wo mehrere Kinder, darunter anmutige Töchter heranwuchsen, deren Klavierunterricht der junge Meister übernahm.

 This is the official marriage record on which Haydn scholarship in general and Ernst Fritz Schmid in particular always relied.
-But the sparseness of the entries in the marriage records of St. Michael's has a special reason: there's an – unfortunately not complete – series of "Verkündbücher", i.e. records of the basic personal information that the parish priests wrote down, when the engaged couple first appeared and announced their intention of getting married and the banns were to be published.
-The entry pertaining to Johann Peter Keller's wedding is (as was regularly the case with these first and only provisional entries that were to be crossed out later) much more detailed.
-Among other information – such as the date of the first announcement and the couple's address - it gives Johann Peter Keller as being of German origin, having been born in Hamburg:
+But the sparseness of the entries in the marriage records of St. Michael's has a special reason: there is an – unfortunately not complete – series of "Verkündbücher", i.e. records of the basic personal information that the parish priests wrote down, when the engaged couple first appeared and announced their intention of getting married and the banns were to be published.
+The entry concerning Johann Peter Keller's wedding is (as was regularly the case with these first and only provisional entries that were to be crossed out later) much more detailed.
+Among other information – such as the date of the first announcement and the couple's address – this entry gives Johann Peter Keller as being of German origin, namely having been born in Hamburg:

-Approaching the end of his life Johann Peter Keller suffered hard times, which in a fascinating way may reflect the demise of the wig as a social and economic factor.
-He died on 9 August 1771, absolutely destitute in the "Klerfisches Haus" on the Hoher Markt and was buried the following day in the new crypt of St. Stephen's.
-His relatively wealthy children (and maybe his son-in-law) made sure that his 3rd-class funeral cost 27 fl 36 x and even comprised a "Music vors Miserere" for 4 Gulden.
+Approaching the end of his life, Johann Peter Keller suffered hard times, which in a fascinating way may reflect the demise of the wig as a social and economic factor in 18th-century Vienna.
+He died on 9 August 1771, absolutely destitute, in the "Klerfisches Haus" on the Hoher Markt and was buried the following day in the new crypt of St. Stephen's.
+His relatively wealthy children (and maybe his son-in-law) made sure that his 3rd-class funeral cost 27 gulden 36 kreuzer and even comprised a "Music vors Miserere" for 4 gulden.